-■ Structural Engineering
+Structural Engineering

-Structural Engineering is the study of the construction of enduring buildings which can also stand against natural hazards such as earthquakes and typhoons.
-The progressive advancement of structural engineering technology makes it possible to realize superstructures such as super skyscrapers, all-weather big scale baseball stadiums, etc. In addition, this advancement implies the potential of further expansion of design theories, architectonic methods and construction skills, as well as the opportunity to exercise the potential application of knowledge gained in natural science.
+Structural Engineering is the study of the construction of enduring buildings that can also resist natural hazards such as earthquakes and typhoons.
+The progressive advancement of structural engineering technology makes it possible to realize superstructures such as super-tall skyscrapers, all-weather large-scale baseball stadiums, and so on.
+Additionally, this advancement implies the potential for further expansion of design theories, architectonic methods, and construction skills, as well as the opportunity to apply knowledge gained in the natural sciences.